 First, while at Baptism a candidate is received into a particular church community, he becomes more fundamentally a member of the Church universal.
-As Avery Dulles points out, this may be inferred because "Baptism can be validly administered where no community is present" and "some baptised Christians while lacking any stable relationship to a particular parish or diocese [for example, a group of Gypsies] are entitled to receive the sacraments wherever they go."
-17

-Secondly, while it is true (with the seeming exception
+As Avery Dulles points out, this may be inferred because "Baptism can be validly administered where no community is present" and "some baptised Christians while lacking any stable relationship to a particular parish or diocese [for example, a group of Gypsies] are entitled to receive the sacraments wherever they go."17 Secondly, while it is true (with the seeming exception already noted) that the Eucharist can only be celebrated in a particular or local church (i.e., a diocese or a parish or its equivalent), the Mass itselfis essentially ordered towards the salvific good of the entire Church in whose name it is always offered.
+And thirdly, such institutions as ecumenical councils, the Petrine office, the episcopate considered as a college, and worldwide religious orders of the globally unified variety, can only with the greatest of difficulty be fitted onto the procrustean bed of a communion ecclesiology of a particularist kind, in which local churches are prior in significance to the Church universal.

-16 K. McDonnell, "The Ratzinger/Kasper Debate: The Universal Church and Local Churches", Theological Studies 63 (2002): 227-50.
+K. McDonnell, "The Ratzinger/Kasper Debate: The Universal Church and Local Churches", Theological Studies 63 (2002): 227-50.

-17 A. Dulles, S.J., "The Church as Communion", in New Perspectives on Historical Theology: Essays in Memory of John Meyendorff, ed.
-B. Nassif (Grand Rapids, Mich. and Cambridge: Eerdmans, 1996), p.
+A. Dulles, SJ., "The Church as Communion", in New Perspectives on Historical Theology: Essays in Memory of John Meyendorff, ed.
+B. Nassif (Grand Rapids, Mich, and Cambridge: Eerdmans, 1996), p.
 134.